kemckinnmsft/HOL3000/instructions.md

 After completing this lab, you should be able to (depending on the exercises you choose):

-- Discover sensitive data the Azure Information Protection scanner
+- Discover sensitive data using the Azure Information Protection scanner
 - Configure Azure Information Protection labels
 - Configure Azure Information Protection policies
 - Classify and protect content with Azure Information Protection in Office applications